Red Light Therapy: 660nm vs. 850nm Wavelengths Explained

 Start Your Red Light Therapy Journey

 Ready to experience dual-wavelength red light therapy?
-Book a complimentary consultation with Dana Kantara, our Cellular Health Expert, or claim your free day pass and experience our infrared sauna and red light systems firsthand.
+Book a complimentary consultation with Dana Kantara, our Cellular Health Expert, or claim your gym day pass and experience our infrared sauna and red light systems firsthand.

 Explore Membership Tiers — Red light therapy and infrared sauna are included in Platinum and Diamond memberships, with unlimited access in Diamond Plus.